hornjason/ansible-ocp-rhv/README.md

 # Reference Architecture: OpenShift Container Platform on Red Hat Virtualization

 This repository contains the Ansible playbooks used to deploy
-an OpenShift Container Platform environment on Red Hat Virtualization
+an OpenShift Container Platform environment on Red Hat Virtualization.

 ## Overview